Bryan Beaumont: Legal career

-Beaumont was appointed a Justice of the Federal Court of Australia in 1983.
+Beaumont was appointed a judge of the Federal Court of Australia in 1983.
 Notable judgements during his period at the Federal Court include those in Apple Computer Inc v Computer Edge Pty Ltd (1984), pertaining to copyright law; Trade Practices Commission v Arnotts Ltd (1990), relating to competition law; and Western Australia v Ward (2002), which was an important case about Aboriginal title law.
-He retired from the Federal Court on 10 February 2005, making him at the time the longest serving Justice of any federal court in Australia.
+He retired from the Federal Court on 10 February 2005, making him at the time the longest serving judge of any federal court in Australia.

-At the same time as being appointed a Federal Court Justice, Beaumont began serving as a Judge of the Australian Capital Territory and a Presidential Member of the Administrative Appeals Tribunal.
-From 1989 to 2004, he was also a Judge of the Supreme Court of Norfolk Island, and Chief Justice of this court from 1993.
-Other courts on which Beaumont served while on the Federal Court include the Tonga Court of Appeal, the Supreme Court of Fiji and the Supreme Court of Vanuatu.
+At the same time as he was appointed a Federal Court judge, Justice Beaumont began serving as a judge of the Supreme Court of the Australian Capital Territory and a Presidential Member of the Commonwealth Administrative Appeals Tribunal.
+From 1989 to 2004, he was also a judge of the Supreme Court of Norfolk Island, and Chief Justice of this court from 1993.
+Other courts on which Justice Beaumont served while on the Federal Court included the Tonga Court of Appeal, the Supreme Court of Fiji and the Supreme Court of Vanuatu.

 Outside of the courtroom, Beaumont was involved in a number of committees and councils, including chairing the Council of the Australian Institute of Judicial Administration from 1990 to 1992.
 He was also the Patron of the University of Sydney Women's College Foundation.